influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/alert_node.md

 * Level -- Alert Level, one of: INFO, WARNING, CRITICAL.
 * Fields -- Map of fields.
 Use &#39;{{ index .Fields &#34;key&#34; }}&#39; to get a specific field value.
 * Time -- The time of the point that triggered the event.
+* Duration -- The duration of the alert.

 Example: